Tree Protection Bylaw Review

 How do I and my neighbours submit our displeasure with this draft bylaw for official consideration?
 I notice the survey is closed and we were not even aware of this because it was such a short wiindow.

-Amy asked almost 3 years ago
+Amy asked over 3 years ago

 Thank you for your question and comments.
 We are sorry to hear that you missed the opportunity to provide you feedback through the Phase 2 survey.
 A postcard was sent to each household highlighting the opportunities to get involved including the survey (open for 4 weeks) and virtual presentation and Q&A event.
 You can always write to staff at planning@northsaanich.ca or Council at corporateservices@northsaanich.ca to share your perspective.
 We are targeting to bring the Phase 2 Engagement Summary and draft Tree Protection Bylaw to Council in August.
 Please subscribe for project updates to stay informed.